aayushi491995/Linear-Regresssion-California-House-Price-prediction./README.md

 ### Objective
 The objective is to predict California house prices based on the features using Linear Regression algorithm.

-Contents
-This project is meant to explore, analyse, visualize and predict if a person have a chances to be diabetic by exploring the following columns:
+This project is meant to explore, analyse, visualize and predict hosue prices of california using below feature and target variables:
     1. longitude
     2. latitude
     3. housing_median_age